zeled3813/independent-study-blog/entries/entry5.md

 <img src="../images/entry5-images/mario_moving.gif"/>

-Is it also possible to have the following animation effects with sprite sheet.
+Is it also possible to have the following animation effects by using sprite sheet.
 Isn't it awesome?

 <img src="../images/entry5-images/goku-moving.gif"/>

 ### Coming up with Ideas
-- I thought I could make games
--
+- I thought I could make games that I have made differently in other languages like `p5js`.
+A maze game like the one that I made with `p5js` might be nice to see in Ruby `gosu`, because I can do a lot more with the `gosu` library and other gems than what I could with `p5js`.
+- A competitive two players shooting game sounds appealing and interesting.
+The battle takes place in space with two spaceships, one tries to shoot down the other, and the last one standing is the winner.
+(Most challenging on the list)
+- A 2D running game with obstacles coming right into your face.
+The purpose is try to stay alive for as long as possible, high score based.
+The player starts with three or more health points, and the health point decreases by one whenever the avatar is hit by an obstacle; also, the player loses if the health point hits zero.

-For now, I will ...
+For now, I will stick with the 2D running game unless I change my mind while coding the 2D running game.

 ## Takeaways
-- ** **
+- **There might be many options to what to make, but it is the best to go steadily than hit yourself with more difficult challenges.** I thought it would be most appropriate to start with something easy and see how it goes.
+Just like when one is building a car, you can't challenge yourself to make a car when you don't know how to make a skateboard.

 ## Next Step
-- ** **
+- I will continue coding the 2D running game.
+I will definitely encounter issues and problems while coding, and I will learn more about `gosu` from these issues and challenges.